Money Machine (song)

-"Money Machine" (stylized in lowercase) is the debut single by American hyperpop duo 100 Gecs, released on May 29, 2019 as the only single of their debut studio album, 1000 Gecs.
+"Money Machine" (stylized in lowercase) is the debut single by American hyperpop duo 100 gecs.
+It was released on May 29, 2019, as the only single from their debut studio album, 1000 Gecs (2019).

 Production and release

 100 Gecs is a duo made up of Laura Les and Dylan Brady.
 "Money Machine" was produced some time after the release of their debut EP 100 Gecs, because they were interested in returning with the project.
 Brady started the project, creating the melody on Logic Pro.
 Les thought the instrumental was "sarcastic", as if the bass was "laughing at you".
 She recorded "a hilarious burst of trash talk" after fighting with men and after a day of working at her job.
 Les explained: "I had been watching a lot of King of the Hill, and I constructed in my head a sort of Hank Hill asshole character to just absolutely break down.
-I was just kind of getting into that sort of mindset of these people that I’d grown up with, these people in St. Louis talking about their big trucks."
+I was just kind of getting into that sort of mindset of these people that I'd grown up with, these people in St. Louis talking about their big trucks."
 About the song title, Brady said that he gets inspiration for song titles from objects; "must have been some money on the ground".

 A remix by A. G. Cook was released on October 23, 2019, as the lead single off of their first remix album 1000 Gecs and the Tree of Clues.

 Composition

-In "a whiny chipmunk voice" and "[taking] the idea of asserting dominance lyrically to the absurd", the song opens with the lyrics "Hey lil piss baby / You think you're so fucking cool, huh? / You think you're so fucking tough / You talk a lotta big game for someone with such a small truck", "[scanning] as pure chest-puffing braggadocio [and containing] one of the most appealingly strange taunts in recent memory", and then goes into a chorus "of scraping power chords that are kind of like a cross between Skrillex and Sophie.
+In "a whiny chipmunk voice", the song opens with the lyrics "Hey you lil piss baby / You think you're so fucking cool, huh? / You think you're so fucking tough / You talk a lotta big game for someone with such a small truck", "[scanning] as pure chest-puffing braggadocio [and containing] one of the most appealingly strange taunts in recent memory", and then goes into a chorus "of scraping power chords that are kind of like a cross between Skrillex and Sophie.
 It's bizarre, a bit silly, but for the exact same reason, endlessly fascinating."
-The song also "compares arms to cigarettes, laments inadequate truck size and uses the term 'piss baby' as an insult".
 DIY described it as a "glitchy electronic-pop banger", and Pitchfork described it as "pulsing [and] cavity-inducing".
-We Rave You described it as a "bass-heavy [...] headspinner".